kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Therefore the Kubelet cannot reliably compare desired & actual resources to know whether to trigger a resize (a level-triggered approach).

-To accommodate this, the Kubelet stores a bit along with every resource in the allocated resource checkpoint which tracks whether the resource has been successfully resized.
-For container resources, this means the `UpdateContainerResources` request succeeded.
-This status bit is persisted in the allocated resources checkpoint to avoid extra resize requests across Kubelet restarts.
-There is the possibility that a poorly timed restart could lead to a resize request being repeated, so `UpdateContainerResources` should be idempotent.
+To accommodate this, the Kubelet stores the set of "acknowledged" resources per container.
+Acknowledged resources represent the resource configuration that was passed to the runtime (either via a CreateContainer or UpdateContainerResources call) and received a successful response.
+The acknowledged resources are checkpointed alongside the allocated resources to persist across restarts.
+There is the possibility that a poorly timed restart could lead to a resize request being repeated, so `UpdateContainerResources` must be idempotent.

-When a resize request succeeds, the pod will be marked for resync to read the latest resources.
-If the actual configured resources do not match the desired resources, this will be reflected in the pod status resources.
+When a resize CRI request succeeds, the pod will be marked for resync to read the latest resources.
+If the actual configured resources do not match the desired resources, this will be reflected in the pod status resources, but not otherwise acted upon.

 ### Memory Limit Decreases